imperfectlink/KeyboardRenderKit/docs/source/rci.rst

 Collection Restore Instance
 ====

 Restore Collection Instance is a simple addon developed to fill a gap in Blender functionality where collection assets do not restore properly with Blender's default "Make Instances Real" function.
-Blender does not maintain the original collection heirarchy even though parent heirarchy can be maintained.
+Blender does not maintain the original collection hierarchy even though parent hierarchy can be maintained.

 |

-Compare results of Make Instances Real with the maintain heirarchy option turned on vs. Restore Collection Instance.
+Compare results of Make Instances Real with the maintain hierarchy option turned on vs. Restore Collection Instance.

 |